robcharlwood/multi-region-cloud-run/README.md

 in the root of the project and named it ``terraform.json``.
 If this is not the case, you'll need to tweak the build command accordingly.

 ## Running the API locally
-To run the sample application locally, ensure that you have golang 1.14.4 installed and then run
+To run the sample application locally, ensure that you have golang 1.14.4 installed and then run:

 ```bash
 go run main.go